Admission of Members

 The Club newsletter, Fairwind, is produced several times a year.
 Contributions and notices from members are welcomed.

-The club has swinging moorings leased through the EML ltd in the East and West harbours.
-Th club provides sinkers, ground and riser chain along with junks, mooring and pick up buoys.
+The club has swinging moorings leased through the Edinburgh Marina Ltd in the East harbour.
+The club provides sinkers, ground and riser chain along with junks, mooring and pick up buoys.
 The moorings are maintained by the membership under the guidance of the Club Harbour Committee using the club workboat.

 Boats requiring heavier sinkers and ground chain other than the club’s standard must make their own arrangements for procuring, laying and inspecting the sinker and chain.
 The Club will allocate the mooring space and agree the scope of the mooring chain.